Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 Ensure your Missouri residential lease agreement meets all legal requirements with this compliance checklist:

-Ensure security deposit does not exceed two months' rent
+Ensure security deposit does not exceed two months' rent.

-Include all required disclosures, especially for older properties
+Provide required disclosures, especially for lead-based paint.

 Expert Tips for Missouri Leases

-• Conduct a move-in and move-out inspection with the tenant
+• Conduct a move-in and move-out inspection with the tenant.

-• Clearly outline maintenance responsibilities in the lease
+• Clearly outline maintenance responsibilities in the lease.

 Common Mistakes to Avoid

-• Exceeding the security deposit limit
+• Failing to return the security deposit within 30 days.

 Frequently Asked Questions - Missouri Residential Lease Agreement